-There are nine distinct “families” of PICMG standards.
+There are ten distinct “families” of PICMG standards.
 Many have subsidiary specifications that are designed to add additional capability.
 Click on any of the standards families listed below to learn about each one.

 This high performance modular standard, also called ATCA®, was developed for critical central office telecommunications applications and is also used for a wide range of commercial and military applications.
 It offers a complete management infrastructure so that high availability systems with “six nines” reliability can be deployed.